lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    The PMF shows a mimina near the solid surface, which indicates a good affinity between the wall and the molecule.
+    The PMF shows a minima near the solid surface, which indicates a good affinity between the wall and the molecule.

 .. figure:: ../figures/level3/free-energy-calculation/exercice-ethanol-light.png